 In 2013, Apple released its flat-style iOS7, and… the world was divided.
 However, to generate more money on the AppStore, you now needed to fit with their visual aesthetic to be featured.
 Product owners were therefore forced to go with Apple’s flow in all things, from app logo design to web design, to printed design, in order to stay coherent and competitive.

-A year later, Apple released their Material Design guidelines, which can be regarded as Flat 2.0 in that subtle shadows and gradients have been re-introduced into the equation to mimick paper and ink as a “natural” environment for the brain to process.
+A year later, Apple released their Material Design guidelines.
 The world was taken by an even bigger storm.
 As the giant that it is, those guidelines became regarded as the standard in the industry.
 To stay afloat and relevant, many converted to the trend and haven’t looked back since.

 But, obviously, to become so prevalent, the flat design aesthetic needs to be useful.
 And it is.

-The human brain can comprehend 2D objects more quickly than 3D objects: there is less information that needs to be distilled into a coherent image for the brain to decipher.
-Indeed, the brain apparently processes colours and shapes first then sends the rest to be computed downstream.
-The more basic the shape and colour scheme, then, the more quickly the brain can take in the meaning of what it sees.
+The human brain can comprehend 2D objects better than 3D objects.
+The more basic the shape and colour scheme, the more quickly it can take in the meaning of what it sees.
 The current direction in the world of design is towards more abstraction, less text, and a mobile-first mindset.
-On an iPhone or Android there isn’t a lot of room for an app logo (the retina 2x size of an app logo is 180x180) so it needs to be easily recognizable at any size, and that means simplicity is key.
+On an iPhone or Android there isn’t a lot of room for an app logo (the retina 2x size of an app logo is 180×180) so it needs to be easily recognizable at any size, and that means simplicity is key.

 We’ve become mega-consumers as technology has taken over our lives and saturated our digital world.
-We now get a massive influx of (often useless, or fake) information on a daily basis, too much for our brains to process or remember; we’ve become flooded with what some call information overload.
-Indeed, the internet is changing the way we think, the way we work, the way we communicate.
-What results is that companies are now forced to remove all clutter from their visual presentation, whether it be their logo, their website, their messaging, etc, so that their message is clear and concise.
-Otherwise, users and customers will simply go elsewhere to get their news, their product information, their entertainment, their cleaning service, or whatever else your company offers.
-A clean, crisp and uncluttered visual will go a long way to create a space where your user or customer will feel free to breathe and browse without being bombarded with superfluous information that doesn’t belong on the digital space.
-Moreover, your brand will create a lasting impression through its lack of useless litter.
+We now get a massive influx of (often useless, or fake) information on an daily basis.
+What results is that companies are now forced to remove all clutter from their visual identity, whether it be their logo, their website, their messaging, etc. Otherwise, users and customers will simply go elsewhere to get their news, their product information, their entertainment, their cleaning service, or whatever else your company offers.
+A clean, crisp and uncluttered visual will go a long way to create a space where your user or customer will feel free to breathe and browse without being bombarded with superfluousness.

 Also: less is more.
-Imagine all the business decals on cars and trucks that you’ve seen in the past or even today.
+Imagine all the business decals on cars and trucks that you’ve seen in the past.
 Was there one that stood out to you for all the right reasons?
 Was it because it was designed with everything and the kitchen sink in it, or because it was a simple but starkly beautiful design that wasn’t so busy you had to squint to even understand what the business was all about?
-I’m guessing the latter.
-And you might even remember that business’s name to this day because of it.
-You might call on them first if you needed services they offer.
-A clean design tends to foster trust more than a cluttered design, a study shows.

 To recap, graphic and web designs need to be simple, authentic, creative, clean, effective and beautiful.
 Flat design helps to promote those aspects in all ways.
 One of the benefits of flat design is that it is easily recognizable and incredibly versatile, as it can be used in all things from signs, stationary, embroidery, web design, embossed on wood or etched in metal, etc. It is cheaper to choose flat design over skeuomorphic imagery and will cost less bandwidth usage to your users and customers, helping you rank higher on search engines.
 Flat design helps remove useless clutter from users’ brains, helping them better remember your business and what you offer through your clean, crisp design aesthetics.